gyk4j/blog/_posts/2024-03-20-stepping-away-from-coding-back-job-hunting-personal-finance.md

 eventually I didn't put them together as a GitHub project repository as a working application, bits and pieces can be found in my [tmp][tmp] repository.

 In Nov 2023, I started my [web site][www] and [blog][blog].
+I also studied and experimented with the various GitHub options (e.g. 2 Factor Authentication, SSH, credential and access token storage and caching) to secure my commits and merging with commit signing and verification.

 Then I had the wild idea to redo a C#.NET version [WRECK.NET][wreck-net], initially as a completely new application with minimal resemblance to the original Java implementation, and intended as an experiment to see how easy or difficult it would be to do a similar application on .NET instead.
 Would it be faster or easier to develop?
-This phase took place in Dec 2023.
+I also experimented with continuous integration (CI) on [GitHub Actions][github-actions] This phase took place in Dec 2023.

-With the major functionalities tested and proven to work with various third party software, I experimented with continuous integration (CI) on [GitHub Actions][github-actions] and began to port as many required Java classes to C# as possible.
+With the major functionalities tested and proven to work with various third party software,  and began to port as many required Java classes to C# as possible.
 I completed this phase between Jan 2024 and Mar 2024.

 ## Timeline Summary